 SCHOOL EMPLOYEE HEALTH AND WELL-BEING

-Fostering Health, Resilient Schools to Address Chronic Stress – This white paper by OEA Choice Trust examines the chronic stress and low morale that have become so pervasive in today’s school communities.
-It also explores the power and potential of resiliency and the key role it can play in reducing stress and improving outcomes across an entire school system.
+This position paper by OEA Choice Trust examines the chronic stress and low morale that have become so pervasive in today’s school communities.
+It also explores the power and potential of fostering resiliency and the key role it can play in reducing stress and improving health and well-being across an entire school system.

-Benefits of School Employee Wellness Programs
+Blueprint for School Employee Wellness

 School Employee Health and Well-being Model